YairHalberstadt/Blog/_posts/2018-06-15-Covariant-Return-Types.md

 And there you have it!
 Covariant return types, or the ability to return a more derived type when overriding a virtual function.

+### The Problem

+There's just one problem:

+The code, although making perfect logical sense, doesn't compile.
+C# doesn't yet support Covariant return types.
+They are supported by Java and some brands of C++, but C# doesn't yet have them.
+There is a feature request asking to implement them, but for now I will work through some stopgap solutions.